 Students can’t learn if they can’t access the curriculum, and federal law mandates that students with print disabilities have alternative ways to access what’s in textbooks and other core curricular materials.
 Sometimes this means bypassing print—using Braille or audio formats.
 Other times it means supporting the student with large print, customized page layouts or software that highlights print while the text is read aloud by the computer.

 CDS operates the Delaware AIM Center, a resource to students, families and educators.
 It offers training about the federal mandate, how to determine if a student has a qualifying print disability, and how to determine what type of AIM best meets a student’s needs.
 The Center also provides free accessible materials to Delaware public schools serving students with print disabilities.

-fabricATe is supported in part by grant #H327L120010 from the U.S. Department of Education.
+fabricATe was supported in part by grant #H327L120010 from the U.S. Department of Education.

 CDS offers programs aimed at those who cannot afford certain AT and have been turned down by insurance or organizations that provide it.
-They include the Borrow-to-Own Low Vision Device (BOLD) program, offering tools that cost less than $100 for people who are blind and visually impaired; the Nowhere Else To Turn program, which offers home modifications that enable people with paralysis-causing conditions to live in their homes more safely; the Tobin Fund, which provides tools such as desktop and portable reading devices for those who are blind and visually impaired; and a program that supplies talking currency identifiers to people who are blind.
+They include the Borrow-to-Own Low Vision Device (BOLD) program, offering tools that cost less than $100 for people who are blind and visually impaired; the Tobin Fund, which provides tools such as desktop and portable reading devices for those who are blind and visually impaired; and a program that supplies talking currency identifiers to people who are blind.